egnyte/integrations-cookbook/book/test.md

 # Taste test

-This test will help you find out which recipes are interesting in your case.
+This test will help you find out which recipes you should read first.

-There are no incorrect answers.
+*Click an answer to toggle it on/off*

 - Does your integration include any Graphical User Interface?
   - No